-- partly for the sake of more favorable location, - partly because of a change in dynasties. - The style of architecture changed in the course of centuries, but

-• but the shape of the well has remained the same from ancient times to this day.
+- partly for the sake of more favorable location, - partly because of a change in dynasties. - The style of architecture changed in the course of centuries, - but the shape of the well has remained the same from ancient times to this day.

 Thus the well is the symbol of that social structure which,

-- evolved by mankind in meeting its most primitive needs, - is independent of all political forms. - Political structures change, as do nations, two prerequisites for a satisfactory political or social organization of mankind.
-We must go down to the very foundations of life.
+- evolved by mankind in meeting its most primitive needs, - is independent of all political forms. - Political structures change, as do nations, but

 - the life of man with its needs remains eternally the same this cannot be changed.

 - Life is also inexhaustible.

 - It grows neither less nor more;

-- $\circ$ it exists for one and for all.
+- it exists for one and for all.

-- The generations come and go, and

-- all enjoy life in its inexhaustible abundance.
+- The generations come and go, and - all enjoy life in its inexhaustible abundance.